avihu2929/wotr-speechmod-linux/README.md

 i also included a small script that does that with supertonic tts find it at the front page of this project

+i used google gemini for most of the code

 # SpeechMod